 Tadalafil, widely recognized as the active ingredient in Cialis, has long been a cornerstone in treating erectile dysfunction.
 Its brand name, Cialis, is synonymous with reliability and prolonged effectiveness, earning it a reputation among phosphodiesterase type 5 (PDE5) inhibitors.
 Beyond its primary use, Cialis for BPH (benign prostatic hyperplasia) has emerged as a significant off-label application, addressing symptoms of an enlarged prostate.
 The pharmaceutical company DRGT is now pushing boundaries with a new formulation, DRGT-99, an immediate-release tadalafil pill poised to redefine treatment standards for both Erectile dysfunction and Cialis BPH applications.

-Role in Erectile dysfunction & BPH
+Tadalafil Role in Erectile Dysfunction

 Tadalafil, marketed under the brand name Cialis by Lilly, received FDA approval for erectile dysfunction in 2003, with subsequent endorsements for BPH treatment.
 The tadalafil brand name Cialis is celebrated for its long half-life, allowing effects to last up to 36 hours, far surpassing competitors like vardenafil (Levitra).
 This extended duration makes tadalafil (Cialis) a preferred choice for men seeking flexibility in timing.
 Additionally, tadalafil for enlarged prostate has gained traction as an off-label use, alleviating urinary symptoms associated with BPH, such as frequent urination and weak urine flow.